(This post was originally posted in 2021, but I’ve recently updated it for 2022!)

 Hire a pro, or just take some yourself.
 Fall colors make incredible backdrops for photos.
 My mom and I take picture of the kids in the leaves every year, typically on Election Day.

 TIP: Check off 2 Bucket List items and take pics of the kids jumping in leaves!
 The smiles will be genuine!

 This can also be a great time to take your Christmas card photos.
-Last year, I took our using my tripod and the timer on my camera.
-We just went to a field in our neighborhood with lots of trees and leaves.
+I’ve had pretty good luck just using my tripod and the timer on my camera!

 Bake Something Tasty

 More recipes to come, but you can start with:

 I know it’s always popular to drive around looking at Christmas decorations, but we probably have just as much fun checking out Halloween decor.
 The Blinking House is always a favorite for us.
 Plus, we’re in a new neighborhood this year, so I’m looking forward to seeing how Yardley celebrates!
 To make it feel special, blast some Halloween music and bring a festive snack.

 If you’re in Lower Bucks, be sure to check out the Facebook page The Lower Bucks Holiday Tour.
 Families sign up to be part of a list of houses that will be decorated, and the pages shares maps to help make your driving around easier!